Intrinsics

 "a" is string; //true

-Intrinsics.IsExactTypeOf<object>("a"); //false
+object.IsExactTypeOf("a"); //false

-Intrinsics.IsExactTypeOf<string>("a"); //true
+string.IsExactTypeOf("a"); //true

 Array Length

-that can be used for accessing array elements without hidden conversion of the index.
+C# 9 introduces primitive type nuint that can be used for accessing array elements without hidden conversion of the index.
 However, there is no way to obtain array length as native integer.
-Intrinsics.GetLength
+Intrinsics.GetLength provides this ability so the loop over array elements can be rewritten as follows:

-using DotNext.Runtime;
+using DotNext.;

 var array = new int[] { ... };

-for (nuint i = 0; i < Intrinsics.GetLength(array); i++)
+for (nuint i = 0; i < Array.GetLength(array); i++)

 {